This information will help you get ready for your positron emission tomography (PET) computed tomography (CT) scan with FDG tracer (FDG) at MSK.

 Talk with your healthcare provider about scheduling your appointment closer to the date you need to change your device.
 Make sure you have an extra device with you to put on after your scan or procedure.

-If you’re not sure how to manage your glucose while your device is off, talk with the healthcare provider who manages your diabetes care before your appointment.Back to top
+You may not be sure how to manage your glucose while your device is off.
+If so, before your appointment, talk with the healthcare provider who manages your diabetes care.

-The Day Before Your PET-CT
+What To Do The Day Before Your PET-CT with FDG Tracer

 Follow these instructions: